- About Us

 - Register with us

 PLEASE NOTE: The Embassy provides Notarial services on Fridays between 10 am and 12 noon or by appointment only.
-The Embassy will be closed on Monday 25th May and Monday 8th June 2015.
+The Embassy will be closed on Friday 3rd July 2015.

 Notarial services are provided by the Australian Embassy and the Australian Consulates-General in Chicago, Honolulu, Houston, Los Angeles, New York and San Francisco.
 Notarial services are not available at the Honorary Consulates in Denver and Miami.
 Further information on Notarial Services is available on the Department of Foreign Affairs and Trade Smartraveller website.

 Under the Consular Fees Act of 1955, fees apply to Notarial services.
 Fees are payable in United States dollars only, in the form of cash, credit card or U.S. Postal Money Order.
 The Embassy does not accept cheques.

 Notarial services available include:

 - authentications (and the binding of documents presented for authentication);